Common Terms in Procurement

-- Solicitation methods.
+- solicitation methods.

 - Target delivery dates (timeline/schedule).

 It is key to clearly define the requirements for every needed good or service at the planning phase.
-This enables persons enacting procurement to better understand the function, performance and technical specifications that will be required to cover the requester needs, how to determine the best solution to fit them, and how to establish the evaluation criteria to assure the quality standards.
+This enables persons enacting procurement to better understand the function, performance and technical specifications that will be required to cover the requester needs, and how to determine the best solution to fit them, and how to stablish the evaluation criteria to assure the quality standards.

 Common Documents in Procurement